 What is Learned in Treatment?

 Group therapy is often a central part of rehab treatment programs.
 The group setting provides an opportunity for social support in sobriety.
 Individual therapy can be a difficult facet of rehabilitation treatment as individuals process challenging emotions like drug cravings and underlying issues such as family dynamics, relationship skills, or self-esteem.
-Many in recovery have co-occurring, or dual, disorders–such as an anxiety disorder as well a substance abuse disorder.
+Many in recovery have co-occurring, or dual, disorders as well.
+These can include anxiety disorder as well a substance abuse disorder.
 These individuals will address addiction and other specific mental health interests in therapy.

 In addition to personal issues, patients in treatment will work to identify and prepare for triggers that may incite the desire to use.
 Learning coping skills to manage stress, pressure, and personal pain is an important part of recovery.